+All experimental flowers were observed in the order of their random draw positions for 10 minutes (Figure 2).
+Observations were recorded using high definition digital single lens reflex cameras placed 40 cm from blooms and recording at 30 frames per second with a resolution of 1920×1080 pixels.
+Using digital recordings allowed for frame-by-frame analysis of visits with a temporal resolution of 0.03 seconds.
+Observations began at 07:40 and finished when all pairs in both blocks had been observed (about four hours).
+This means that flower occupants that did not leave were in place for a minimum of four hours per day.

-Bee foraging behavior assessment -To assess bee foraging behaviors, we viewed all videos of flowers and noted the following information: visit duration, nectar or pollen collection, predation attempts, or exclusionary behavior.
-Visit duration measures how long bees spend on a flower or investigating it.
-To quantify visit duration, for visits where the bee landed, we used the duration from the initial time a bee made contact with the flower to the moment it was no longer contacting the flower.
+Bee foraging behavior assessment To assess bee foraging behaviors, we reviewed all videos of flowers and recorded a number of behaviors: visit duration, nectar or pollen collection, predation attempts, or exclusionary behavior.
+Visit duration measured how long a bee spent on a flower or investigating it.
+To quantify visit duration for visits where the bee landed, we used the duration from the initial time it made contact with the flower to the moment it was no longer contacting the flower.
 If a bee inspected a flower but did not land, we subtracted the initial time it oriented its body towards the flower from the time that it oriented away from the flower.
 We further separated inspections from bees passing through the frame of view by excluding flights less than 0.1 seconds (Ings et al. 2012).
 Bees were scored as collecting nectar if they placed their head into a disk flower or if their proboscis was visibly extended into a disk flower.
 Similarly, bees were scored as collecting pollen when they passed over anthers and moved pollen to their scopal hairs.
 Because our study involved focal animals in the field, we were unable to implement blinding methods when recording and analyzing data.

-The behavior of the flower occupants was also assessed as predation attempt for ambush bugs and exclusionary behavior for beetles.
+All bee visitors were identified to genus from video with the help of V. Scott at the University of Colorado Museum of Natural History Entomology Collection. .The behavior of the flower occupants was also recorded as predation attempts for ambush bugs and exclusionary behavior for soldier beetles.
 Predation attempts were recorded if an ambush bug caught or tried to catch a bee using its forelimbs.
-Exclusionary behaviors occurred when beetles oriented their heads towards bees and used their feet or mouthparts to move or contact a bee.
+Exclusionary behaviors occurred when soldier beetles oriented their heads towards bees and used their feet or mouthparts to move or contact a bee.
 We scored occupants as exhibiting these behaviors when they initiated contact with bees or reacted to contact by a bee in a way that caused the bee to leave the flower or, in the case of the ambush bug, become prey.